 # Users can’t add or log on with Microsoft accounts

 If you select Users can’t add Microsoft accounts, users on the PC will not able to add new Microsoft accounts.
 This also means that one can’t switch a local account to Microsoft account.
 This is the best option if you’re already signing in to Windows 10 with a Microsoft account but don’t want to add additional Microsoft accounts.
-This policy is also ideal for users currently using local user account.
+This policy is also ideal for users currently using a local user account.

 And if you select Users can’t add or log on with Microsoft accounts, users who are currently using a Microsoft account to sign in to Windows 10 won’t be allowed to log on using a Microsoft account.
-So if you’re already using a Microsoft account, you should first switch your Microsoft account to local account before applying this policy.
+So if you’re already using a Microsoft account, you should first switch your Microsoft account to a local account before applying this policy.

 Go for this policy if you are already using a local account and want to completely block Microsoft accounts in Windows 10.
-If you’re using Microsoft account, please switch to local account first and then apply this policy.
+If you’re using Microsoft account, please switch to a local account first and then apply this policy.

-After selecting the right policy, click Apply button.
+After selecting the right policy, click the Apply button.
 You might need to sign out and sign in again.